What is insulin resistance?

 Improvements are seen so quickly which helps keep you motivated.

-PLEASE NOTE: INSULIN IS NOT BROKEN, THERE IS A PROBLEM INSIDE THE CELLS CREATING METABOLIC INFLAMMATION AND PREVENTING INSULIN FROM DOING IT'S JOB..
+PLEASE NOTE: INSULIN IS NOT BROKEN, THE PROBLEM IS INSIDE THE CELLS CREATING METABOLIC INFLAMMATION AND PREVENTING INSULIN FROM DOING IT'S JOB..

 Who am I?